 The person may notice an odor to his/her breath even after brushing and frequently have a bad taste in their mouth.
 The gums will become more bluish and recede down the roots of the teeth.
 The teeth will become loose and spaces may even appear between the teeth as they drift from lack of support.
 If the person pushed on his gums, pus and blood may be seen at the gum line.

 If you have any of the above signs or symptoms, contact Drs.
-Versman, Heller, and Beckman as soon as possible.
+Versman, Heller, Beckman, and Thousand as soon as possible.
 Remember, the earlier you treat gum disease, the easier it is to control.

 - Periodontal Disease and Diabetes